Probable Dormant Neutron Star in a Short-Period Binary System: The Mass of the Unseen Companion

 where $\alpha$ is the ellipsoidal coefficient \citep{faigler11,gomel21}, which we set to $1.3$, given the temperature of the primary.
 We then calculated the likelihood of the corresponding observed quantities, assuming the errors are Gaussian and additive, as listed in the lower part of Table~\ref{tab:getCompanionMass}.
 We assume the inclinations of the orbit and the stellar rotational axis are both $i$, and the rotation period and the orbital period both equal $P$.

 Table~\ref{tab:getCompanionMass} lists the resulting posterior median and $1\sigma$ widths of the system parameters which, based on the adopted uncertainties, are consistent with the input distributions.
 This indicates the validity of our assumptions, given the problem is over-determined, as we have in hand more constraints than free parameters.
+In particular, the primary radius turns out to be only $0.166$ of the binary separation, and the star fills only $0.43$ of its Roche lobe.
+In such cases, Equation~\ref{eq:ell} is a very good approximation of the ellipsoidal modulation.

 Fig.~\ref{fig:M2_sini} shows the results of the MCMC process for the companion mass and its orbital inclination.
 From the 1-d marginalized posterior, the mass estimate for the unseen companion is

 We note that the posterior mass distribution is highly asymmetric, with a sharp drop at $\sim 1.1 M_{\odot}$\,, and a long tail that extends up to $\sim 2 M_{\odot}$.
 The $3\sigma$ confidence-level mass range is